jackalstomper/Prime-RAM-Watch-CT/README.md

 ### Making your own game specific script

 If you are ready to do some scripting of your own, I recommend starting with `sample.lua`.
 This is the simplest script to understand.
 The other scripts have more structure to them, which can be useful if you have a bunch of possible RAM values to look at or a bunch of different layouts.
 But to start off, start by using `sample.lua` as a template, modify the code within layoutA or layoutB, and try it out.

-Tips if (more like when) your script isn't working as expected:

-* If your script gets an error, the game will pause and Cheat Engine will make the Memory View and Lua Engine windows pop up.
-If you try to close the Memory View window, the game will resume and will probably error again immediately.
-The cleanest way to get out of this is to re-open the game process in Cheat Engine.
-This will disable the Lua script until you click Execute Script again.

-* There is a debug-display function included, called `debugDisp`.
-This lets you show debug values on your display window.
-Open `utils.lua` and locate the part that says `local function debugDisp`.
-Read the comments above that part to find out how to use `debugDisp`.

 # Performance note